How to be an Entrepreneur if You Have No Money or Experience

 Vistage is a peer-to-peer business consulting community for entrepreneurs and business leaders.
 This organization's highlights include coaching and peer advisory boards.

-As a global community and its own startup, Startup Grind connects entrepreneurs and teaches them new ways of doing business.
+As a global community and startup, Startup Grind connects entrepreneurs and teaches them new business ways.
 They hold conferences and seminars around the world.

 Resources for Entrepreneurs

-G Suite is a combination of all Google tools, including G Drive, GMail, Adwords, and Analytics.
+G Suite combines all Google tools, including G Drive, GMail, Adwords, and Analytics.
 This is a must if your business depends on network traffic.

 Another set of tools, Microsoft Office, is famous for Word and Excel.
 The kit will help you keep track of data and information.

-In conclusion, I would say that it takes time to become a successful entrepreneur but as your business grows you will start making passive income and live a life full of joy and freedom.
-Moreover, it is essential to follow all steps that I have mentioned above in sequence so that your business doesn't fail.
+In conclusion, I would say that it takes time to become a successful entrepreneur, but as your business grows, you will start making passive income and live a life full of joy and freedom.
+Moreover, it is essential to follow all steps I have mentioned above in sequence to ensure that your business doesn't fail.